| Visiting Napa Valley Alone

 Where to stay

 In the past, most visitors stayed up valley north of Napa if they could find a room and afford it.
-Some of the nicest inns and resorts and best restaurants and bars are in colorful Yountville and St. Helena in mid Valley.
+Some of the nicest inns and resorts and best restaurants and bars are in and around Yountville and St. Helena in mid Valley.
 Unfortunately, their limited accommodations fill quickly, and few of their rooms are reasonably priced.

 Calistoga at the north end of the Valley and Napa at the south have a wider variety of lodgings.
 Both are also short hops from mid Valley.

 Staying in Napa or Calistoga isn’t a hardship, however.
 Both boast many attractions, restaurants and bars, mostly within walking distance.
-Napa, in fact, has recently become a hot tourist destination with many new attractions and restaurants.
+Napa, in fact, has become a hot tourist destination with many new attractions and restaurants.

 The Calistoga Inn, which also has a popular microbrewery and restaurant, has inexpensive rooms, though the bathrooms are down the hall.
 Many modest spas in Calistoga have inexpensive rooms, too.
 The ambience is about like a Motel 6, but they’re clean and you won’t care much about surroundings after a relaxing mud bath and massage.